-Codes of ethics (or of conduct, of practice, or values statements, etc.) are a ubiquitous feature of professional life.
-This project is geared towards understanding what valuable functions they can have and to finding ways of enhancing their capacity to fulfill these functions.
+Codes of ethics – along with codes of conduct, codes of practice, statements of values, etc. – are a ubiquitous feature of professional life.
+The aims of this project are to better understanding what useful functions these codes can have, and to find ways to help them fulfill these functions in practice.

 Goals and strategy

-The goal of this sub-project is to bring about improvements to existing codes of ethics, in both formulation and practical utility, by working with those in a position to effect these improvements as we develop answers to a range of key questions (see below).
+The goal of the project is to bring about improvements to existing codes of ethics, in both formulation and practical utility, by working with those in a position to effect these improvements as we develop answers to the ‘key questions’ listed below.

-The learning strategy will be, above all else, collaborative.
-We will bring together representatives from policing, commerce, law, social work, medicine, translation, sport, etc., along with interested academics, with a view to analyzing, comparing and contrasting the relevant codes in the light of the experiences and insights of these various individuals.
+The strategy will be, above all else, collaborative.
+Over the three years of the project we will bring together representatives from policing, commerce, law, social work, medicine, translation, commerce, sport, etc., as well as interested academics, with a view to analyzing, comparing and contrasting the relevant codes in the light of the experiences and insights of these various individuals.

 The questions we address in this project will ultimately be shaped by participants, but here are some that do not have obvious answers despite their importance: